MaidaIjaz/AmazonCloneNextJS/README.md

-# Build Product Feed of Amazon Using NextJS and Tailwind CSS (Responsive)
+# Build LogIn and LogOut Authentication Functionality with NextAuth!

-Using the code in this repository you would be able to build the responsive Amazon Product feed.
+Using the code in this repository you would be able to LogIn and LogOut functionality and authenticate user using NextAuth.
 ## Installation Steps

 Run following commands in your terminal: